akbinod/akbinod.Tuner/README.md

 Positional and keyword parameters (not varargs, or varkwargs) in your function signature are candidates for tuning.
 If your launch call passes an int, boolean, list or dict to any of these, then that parameter is tuned; the others are passed through to your function unchanged.
 Images, e.g., can't be tuned - so np.ndarray arguments are passed through to your function unchanged.
 Tuples of 3 ints also work, and are interpreted in a special way.
 <p>

-If you want to skip tuning some parameters in your `target's` signature, set default values for them, and drop them from your launch call.
+If you want to skip tuning some parameters in your <code>target</code>'s signature, set default values for them, and drop them from your launch call.
 A param is not tuned, if an arg is not passed to it from your launch call.

 It's the <i>type of the argument</i> passed in your launch call that drives Tuner behavior, not the annotation on the parameters.
 Each of the following launch calls would have a different effect: